-Hanalei, Haena State Park and North Shore Kauai Access for 2021
+Hanalei, Haena Park & North Shore Kauai 2021

 Hanalei (Hawna-lay) and the North Shore of Kauai is not easy to get to at this time, unfortunately for residents, locals and vacationers.
 This is just a fact of life at this time as we experienced a severe mudslide that covered the road at the Hanalei Hill in March, 2021.
 This road slide resulted in isolated residents as well as stranded visitors some for a week!